Before we begin, this article isn't about cranking up your stereo; it's about the music itself and the media it's etched or printed onto.

 The White Stripes' 'Icky Thump' album is a particularly bad offender, the drums being VERY noticeably distorted on many tracks, to the point of the album being unlistenable on most speakers

 Stitches of Eden, Helalyn Flowers' second album, was ruined by this trope, after their first album, A Voluntary Coincidence averted it.
 Inexcusable.
 For comparison, here's "Digital Blood" from the first album, and "Your Killer Toy" from the second.
-White Me In / Black Me Out is also brickwalled, although less clipped than Stitches.
+White Me In / Black Me Out is also rather compressed, although definitely less clipped than Stitches.

 Black Metal band The Axis of Perdition's early releases were horribly clipped.
 Their first official release, The Ichneumon Method (and Less Welcome Techniques), is particularly clipped with a dynamic range of DR1 and a RMS of -2.4 dB (making it even worse than Iggy Pop's notorious Raw Power remaster, which had a RMS of -2.5 dB.
 According to Audition, 10.5% of the recording is clipped).
 Fortunately, this tendency of theirs has abated with each subsequent release, to the point where their most recent releases, Urfe and Tenements (of the Anointed Flesh), are aversions of this trope - both of these are mixed extremely quietly for black metal albums (although there are also extended ambient passages on these recordings), coming in at around DR11.
 According to the band, the clipping on their early albums was apparently because they didn't know much about mastering at the time, though it is particularly strange that their second full-length album has clipping at odd amplitudes like -6 dB, depending on the track.